top of page

 Sitting is the new smoking.
 Here's what to do about it.

-We know the perils of smoking, however little is published about the seemingly innocuous activity of sitting on a chair?
-Former NASA scientist, Dr. Joan Vernikos, has compared sitting in a chair for prolonged periods to being weightless in space.
-It has a devastating effect on our muscles, bones, joints.
-Sitting in a chair causes the abdominals to lose their tone and strength, results in a lack of mobility in the hips and shortens our hip flexors.
-This means we are prone to c
+We know the perils of smoking.
+Yet remarkably little is published about the seemingly innocuous activity of sitting in a chair.
+Former NASA scientist Dr Joan Vernikos has compared prolonged sitting to being weightless in space and the effects on the body are similarly devastating.
+Sitting causes the abdominals to lose tone and strength, creates immobility in the hips, and shortens the hip flexors.
+The result is chronic lower back pain, compromised lumbar spinal discs and a ca

 MB